StephenLeshko/SpecialDelivery/README.md

 # SpecialDelivery

 ## Welcome to Special Delivery!
-In special delivery, you must drive the Pizzaria-Delivery-Mobile to the customer before they get too angry.
-Use voice commands to drive the Pizzaria-Delivery-Mobile.
+In this game, your goal is to drive the car through the maze to get to the customer within a certain time.
+Control the car using voice commands and complete as fast as possible to achieve a higher score.

+Aspects include:
+- Language Recognition model trained using tensorflow
+- Audio input
+- Random map generation using depth-first traversal